 Let me show you how she did it…

-She began by slipping the base of the vase through the smallest end of the net and attaching it with hot glue to the bottom of the vase.
+Beginning by slipping the base of the vase through the smallest end of the net, she attached it with hot glue to the bottom of the vase.

 While pulling the net tight, hot glue was placed under every knot.

 The largest end of the net was left for the top of the vase.
-She followed the knots all the way to the rim of the vase, hot gluing each one.
+Following the knots all the way to the rim of the vase, hot gluing each one.

 After the hot glue was cooled, she began trimming the ends, both on the rim and bottom of the vase.